60East/amps-blog-web-grid-bake-off/w2ui/README.md

-## AMPS ag-Grid Demo
+## AMPS w2ui Grid Demo

-This demo is intended to demonstrate how AMPS can be used as a data source for ag-Grid-based tables and information panels.
+This demo is intended to demonstrate how AMPS can be used as a data source for w2ui Grid-based tables and information panels.